Role of surfactant-induced Marangoni stresses in retracting liquid sheets: Concluding remarks

 \section{Concluding remarks}

-In this Rapid Communication, results from three-dimensional numerical simulations of the retracting dynamics of thin liquid sheets in the presence of insoluble surfactants were presented.
+Results from three-dimensional numerical simulations of the retracting dynamics of thin liquid sheets in the presence of insoluble surfactants were presented.
 The liquid properties in the simulations were chosen to be consistent with a realistic air/water system, and the retracting velocity of the rim formed at the end is in good agreement with the Taylor-Culick speed.
 For the surfactant-laden cases, we have demonstrated that surfactant-induced Marangoni stresses drive a flow from the high surfactant concentration regions to the low concentration ones, reducing the kinetic energy, affecting the location of the bulbous tip and suppressing end-pinching.
 With increasing elasticity number, the Marangoni stresses play a major role in the interfacial dynamics with the progressive elimination of the capillary wave structures upstream of the rim, where a complete interfacial rigidification is observed for large elasticity numbers.
 Additionally, Marangoni stresses drive flow towards the sheet resulting in the reopening of the film thickness adjacent to the rim.
-Future research avenues are related to examine the role of solubility on the flow dynamics.
-Nevertheless, for the first time, the observations described here show influence of surfactants on the retracting dynamics. \\
+Future research avenues are related to examine the role of solubility on the flow dynamics. \\

-CRC-A and AAC-P acknowledge the support from the Royal Society through a University Research Fellowship (URF/R/180016) and an Enhancement Grant (RGF/EA/181002).
+CRC-A and AAC-P acknowledge the support from the Royal Society through a University Research Fellowship (URF/R/180016), an Enhancement Grant (RGF/EA/181002) and two NSF/CBET-EPSRC grants (Grant Nos.
+EP/S029966/1 and EP/W016036/1).
+All authors are grateful by the computing time granted by the Institut du Developpement et des Ressources en Informatique Scientifique (IDRIS) of the Centre National de la Recherche Scientifique (CNRS), coordinated by GENCI (Grand Equipement National de Calcul Intensif) Grant No. 2022A0122B06721.
+Simulations were performed using code BLUE \citep{Shin_jmst_2017} and the visualisations were generated using Paraview.